docker/docs/compose/compose-file/index.md

-Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Deployment support](deploy.md) documentation. not implemented the Deploy section SHOULD be ignored and the Compose file MUST still be considered valid.
+Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Deployment support](deploy.md) documentation.
+When not implemented, the Deploy section SHOULD be ignored and the Compose file MUST still be considered valid.

 ### build